 - Take an umbrella with you

-- Wear comfortable shoes - plenty of walking on cobbled stone.
+- Wear comfortable shoes - plenty of walking

 - Some stalls will take credit cards but not all, so bring plenty of cash